zpedro27/hpc-afold/README.md

 	- `cd /scratch/your_p_number`
 	- `mkdir scripts` -> place the files that are in this repository

-2. Prepare folder with simulations to be run
+2. Prepare folder with simulations to be run:
 	- `cd /scratch/your_p_number`
 	- `mkdir name_of_folder_with_simulations` -> place all `.fasta` files in this folder